johnedquinn/johnedquinn/README.md

 ### About Me

-I'm John, a 23 year-old recent graduate living and working in Seattle, WA.
+I'm John, a 24 year-old living and working in Seattle, WA.

 Interested in compilers and database development.